CVE-2021-22926

 VULNERABILITY

-When libcurl is built to use the macOS native TLS library Secure Transport, an application can ask for the client certificate by name or with a file name - using the same option.
-If the name exists as a file, it will be used instead of by name.
+When libcurl is built to use the macOS native TLS library Secure Transport, an application can ask for the client certificate by name or with a filename - using the same option.
+If the name exists as a file, it is used instead of by name.

 INFO

-The fixed libcurl version will now instead first check for a certificate in the key chain using the specified name and only if one does not exist, it will check for a file name.
+The fixed libcurl version now instead first checks for a certificate in the key chain using the specified name and only if one does not exist, it checks for a filename.

 The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2021-22926 to this issue.